-The Surface Pro X is a hybrid style tablet device from Microsoft, created to appeal to consumers looking for all the benefits of an ultra-portable laptop, but with the battery life of a smartphone.
+The Surface Pro X is a hybrid style tablet device from Microsoft, much like its Surface Laptop Studio, created to appeal to consumers looking for all the benefits of an ultra-portable laptop, but with the battery life of a smartphone.
 This is thanks to Microsoft ditching Intel and instead, moving over to its own ARM-based chip, created in partnership with chipmaker Qualcomm (who typically create chips for mobile devices), but the resulting product fails to live up to the hype of what an ARM-based Windows device could really offer.

 Let us explain.
 There are some great advantages in regards to devices being based on ARM rather than the x86 chip architecture that has been around for decades, such as the aforementioned increase to battery life, built-in 4G (or even 5G), and the ability to achieve an ultra-slim chassis, but this all comes at the cost of software compatibility.

 Size: 287 mm x 208 mm x 7.3 mm